What are the odds that sudden brief chest pains mean a pending heart attack or other heart problem like angina?

 “It is important to rule out potential life threatening diagnosis such as pulmonary embolus, aortic aneurysm, collapsed lung (pneumothorax), cardiac tamponade [collection of fluid] or coronary insufficiency.”

 Sudden pain in the chest of very short duration can also be nerve or muscle/soft tissue related, stemming from a hard workout involving muscles and soft tissue in that region.

 Make a note of when any sharp short chest pains occur.
 Is there a pattern?
 Are they usually the day after your chest workout or hardcore chin-up routine?

 (Yes, the hanging and then pulling up causes stretching and isometric stress, respectively, on the chest muscles.)
 Muscle spasms can be brief and hurt quite a bit.

-A ruptured aortic aneurysm typically causes a ripping, excruciating chest pain—and it’s not brief, but it’s of sudden-onset.
+A ruptured or dissecting thoracic aortic aneurysm typically causes a ripping, excruciating chest pain —and it’s not brief, but it’s of sudden-onset.
 It’s life threatening and requires immediate medical intervention.

 However, whenever anyone presents to the ER with chest pain, physicians will move fast to rule out the most serious possible causes.

 Dr. Burns has over 30 years of experience, and he specializes in emergency medicine as well as family medicine.
 For more info: Legacy ER & Urgent Care.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.